 - How has your personal background and lived experience prepared you to contribute to Urban Adamah’s commitment to cultural responsiveness, and diversity, equity, and inclusion?

-Applications will be received and reviewed on a rolling basis.
-We encourage all interested candidates to apply before as soon as possible.
-If you have any questions about the application or the position, please contact Debbie at firstname.lastname@example.org.
+Applications will be received and reviewed until March 10th.
+After this time, we may continue to review applications on a rolling basis, however, encourage candidates to apply before the deadline and/or as soon as possible.
+If you have any questions about the application or the position, please contact Allegra at firstname.lastname@example.org.